 - a.
-Regular elections for one sophomore, one junior and one senior member shall be held during the spring term each year, with winners taking office the following fall term.
-Only students who are members of the same class as a candidate may vote for that candidate. - b.
-A regular election for a single first year student shall be held in November of each year, with the winner taking office at the beginning of the spring term.
+Regular elections for two rising sophomores and two rising juniors shall be held during the spring term each year, with winners taking office the following fall term.
+Only students who are members of the same class as a candidate may vote for that candidate.
+During the 2018-2019 academic year, a special election may be held to extablish the new membership structure described in Article III, Sec I. - b.
+A regular election for a single first year student shall be held in November of each year, with the winner taking office at the beginning of the interim term.
 Only first year students may vote in this election. - c.
 All elections, regular or otherwise, are decided by a majority vote.
 Should three or more candidates run for the same position in the same race, the President or the appropriate officer will organize a primary election.
 The two candidates receiving the largest plurality vote in the primary election will compete in a subsequent general election.